IAHispano/JSON_Translator/README.md

 # JSON Translator Script

-This script is designed to translate values from a JSON file to multiple target languages using the Google Translate API.
-It utilizes the `googletrans` library for translation and provides an easy way to translate content across different languages.
+This script is designed to translate values from a JSON file to multiple target languages using the `translate` library for translation and provides an easy way to translate content across different languages.

 ## Features